akhilsingh-git/Lambda_Function/README.md

-# Do not forget to add environment variable available in Configuration tab DESTINATION_BUCKET	<name of the bucket>, GROUP_NAME <name of the group separated by , in case of multiple
+# Steps:
-groups, NDAYS	0 (for today, 1 for yesterday and so on) ,PREFIX	exported (it would appear under this folder in your bucket).
+1.)
+Do not forget to add environment variable available in Configuration tab DESTINATION_BUCKET	<name of the bucket>, GROUP_NAME <name of the group separated by , in case of multiple groups, NDAYS	0 (for today, 1 for yesterday and so on) ,PREFIX	exported (it would appear under this folder in your bucket).
-# Also, depending on the size of the logs you may need to increase the Timeout of the lambda function in general configuration.
+2.)
+Depending on the size of the logs you may need to increase the Timeout of the lambda function in general configuration.
-# Also, memory in some cases
+3.)
+Also, memory in some cases